 Authors, please answer this question with the steps listed here in the Protocol section below for use by the videographer.

+Answer: step 2.4.
+Strictly follow the proportional requirements of the 10-10 system and be patient.

 5. Will the filming need to take place in multiple locations (greater than walking distance)?
 (Y/N)